 It has even less of a strategic layer than its predecessor, but that lets you focus on what this game does best: the combat.

 You can’t round up PC strategy games without something from the Warhammer universe or a game from the Total War franchise, so why not do both at once?

 Total War: Warhammer II eschews the historical backgrounds the franchise is known for, opting for the original Warhammer (ie. not 40,000) universe.
 That said, the epic real-time battles you know and love are still the spotlight.

 How About PC Games for Crappy PCs?

-If you’ve got a hankering for strategy gaming but don’t have an especially powerful PC, some of the games we’ve gathered here—for example, Into The Breach and Crusader Kings—should still be fairly playable.
+If you’ve got a hankering for strategy gaming but don’t have an especially powerful PC, some of the games in this article should still be fairly playable.
 What if you’re not only looking for strategy games, though?